 The History of the Urinary Catheter

 Since the late 20th century, the word “catheter” has taken the world by storm.
 It revolutionized the way people suffering from a plethora of conditions have lived their lives and established itself as a multi-billion dollar industry.
 Because of this industry’s recent ascension to the international market, many think of the catheter as a new concept.
 However, the catheter has not existed for decades, or centuries, but for millennia.
-Even though the catheter has only recently become a worldwide phenomena, this fascinating medical device has a rich history as old as the wheel.
+Even though the catheter has only recently become a worldwide phenomenon, this fascinating medical device has a rich history as old as the wheel.

 The Origins of the Catheter